ShuxiChen/Data-Analytics-Course-Projects/Statistical Methods and Data Analysis/One-way ANOVA/README.md

 #### Assumptions

-1. Normality: Observations are normally distrubuted.
+1. Normality: observations are normally distrubuted.
-2. Independence: observations are independent
+2. Independence: observations are independent.
 3. Equal variances: same variance for each treatment or factor level.

 #### Termonologies